-"No woman should live like that."
+"No woman should live like that." and the states of the states

 "No. No woman should have to."
 "Killing people."
 Alice sucked her teeth.
 "Makes me sick to my stomach."
 She poured the tea, then lifting cup and saucer, held it back while she looked at Violet.
 "If you had found out about them before he killed her, would you have?"